Lauren Kramer, CAE, MTA, CMP

 - Train staff, speakers, exhibitors and sponsors: This includes managing engagement techniques for attendees, training staff in key positions such as serving as an engaging and knowledgeable host/moderator, producing, monitoring Q&A and chat rooms and overall technical support.
 Exhibitors and sponsors will need to understand the opportunities as well as the limitations of this new space, and the ability to convey the ROI will be a key factor for staff and exhibitors alike.

 2. Learn from industry professionals and get certified.

 Industry certifications such as MPI/ELI’s certificate program and PCMA’s DES (Digital Event Strategist) certification are the two front-runners in this space at the moment.
 Both programs are designed to help professionals new to virtual events effectively plan, produce and measure results of virtual meetings and events.
-If you do not have someone on your team with this knowledge, considering hiring a consultant with expertise in this space who can guide you and your team through the process of planning a virtual event.
+If you do not have someone on your team with this knowledge, considering hiring a consultant with expertise in this space who can guide you and your team through the complex process of planning a virtual event.

 3. Stay connected and make the best use of your relationships.

 What we have all learned is the importance of staying connected with our industry partners.
 Convention and Visitors Bureaus, hotels, restaurants, audio visual vendors and general service contractors have been impacted by the COVID-19 pandemic in a way no one could have predicted.
 The Visit Alexandria team, the City of Alexandria’s destination marketing organization, pivoted quickly to provide meeting and event planners with up-to-the-minute information on the city’s actions and phased re-opening plans.
 They established monthly calls with planners to check-in, which have been reassuring and helpful.
 Alexandria, VA is open for business!